razaanees/d3_visualization/README.md

 # d3_visualization

 * Summary
 The Sustainable Development Solutions Network (SDSN) has created global happiness reports for the past several years.
 These reports allot happiness scores to 148 countries based on six factors: GDP per capita, social support and mobility, health, trust in government, freedom, and generosity.
 This visualization shows the change in these scores from the year 2015 to 2017 and highlights the countries that experienced a large change in their measured happiness.
+It also shows that the happiest countries are stable.

 * Design
     1. Chart type: After EDA of the world happiness data, I noticed that the happiness scores for most countries remained relatively the same; however, a few countries experienced large changes in happiness.
 I decided to show the change in happiness (Happiness Score) of all of the countries from 2015 to 2017 and highlight the countries that experienced that biggest changes.
 A simple and effective way of doing this is using Edward Tufte's Slopegraph.

+    I made the legend interactive after reading all of the feedback to put a greater emphasis on countries that experienced large changes in happiness.
+    Users can click the colored line in the legend to highlight corresponding countries in the slopegraph.
+The highlight also shows that the happiest countries remained stable and did not experience large increases or decreases in happiness.

     2. Visual Encodings:
         * Country: Shape (one line for each country)